• Skip to primary navigation

 Instructions

-• Add the broccoli pieces and cashews to a food processor and process until they are chopped into small pieces, taking care to not over process.
+• Add the broccoli pieces and cashews to a food processor and process until they are chopped into small pieces (approximately 20 long pulses) taking care to not over process.

 • Taste and adjust the seasonings to your preference.